Dismal Swamp gateway

 Merchants Millpond State Park

-This nearby utility note is a campground-context planning cue for northeastern North Carolina Route17.
+This nearby utility note is a campground-context planning cue for northeastern North Carolina Route 17.
 Treat it as broad corridor planning context, not as a claim about availability, access, parking, or conditions.

 How to use this cue

 Use the record as a prompt to check official state-park information when the northern North Carolina stretch needs a practical day-planning backup.
+Keep the cue broad and confirm details directly before relying on it.

 Nearby route context